 Components of Combined Ratio in Insurance

-It constitutes of the sum of two ratios, the first one is a calculation derived by dividing loss incurred plus loss adjustment expense (LAE) by premiums earned i.e. the calendar year loss ratio), and the second one is calculated by dividing all other expenses by the written or earned premiums i.e. statutory basis expense ratio.
-When the resultant is applied towards the final result of a company the combined ratio is also termed as a composite ratio.
-This is used by both insurance and reinsurance companies.
+It constitutes the sum of two ratios.
+The first one is a calculation derived by dividing loss incurred plus loss adjustment expense (LAE) by premiums earned i.e., the calendar year loss ratio).
+And the second one is calculated by dividing all other expenses by the written or earned premiums i.e., statutory basis expense ratio.
+When the resultant is applied towards the final result of a company, the combined ratio is also termed as a composite ratio.
+It is used by both insurance and reinsurance companies.

 Example of Combined Ratio in Insurance